daviddlugosz/frontend-frameworks-comparison/README.md

 # frontend-frameworks-comparison

-All code are separated into branches in this repo
+All code is separated into branches in this repo

 API:
 ASP.NET Core 2.2 API for this simple SPA